Transportation of Mortal Remains

 Q3.
 What does the funeral agency do and why is their appointment critical?

-• Once appointed by the family, the licensed funeral agency will pursue for the following procedure/certificates:
+• • Once appointed by the family, the licensed funeral agency will handle the following procedures and certificates:

 ⚠ Do not delay appointing the funeral agency.
 Every day of delay increases costs, risks transfer of remains by authorities, and may complicate documentation.